cinchapi/concourse/README.md

 This is version 0.1.0 of Concourse.

-Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that releases will be numbered with the following format:
+Concourse will be maintained under the [Semantic Versioning](http://semver.org) guidelines such that release versions will be formatted as `<major>.<minor>.<patch>` and constructed with the following guidelines :

-`<major>.<minor>.<patch>`

-and constructed with the following guidelines :
-	- Breaking backward compatibility bumps the major
+* Breaking backward compatibility bumps the major
-	- New additions while maintaining backward compatibility bumps the minor
+* New additions while maintaining backward compatibility bumps the minor
-	- Bug fixes and miscellaneous changes bumps the patch
+* Bug fixes and miscellaneous changes bumps the patch

 ## License